NewcastleRSE/bayesiantrials/README.md

 # bayesiantrials
 This R package has been written to accompany the [Leveraging External Information in Clinical Trials](https://www.newcastle-biostatistics.com/courses/external_information/) short course provided by the Population Health Sciences Institute [Biostatistics Research Group (PHSI-BRG) at Newcastle University](https://www.newcastle-biostatistics.com).
-The functions in this package follow the approach detailed in Wilson (2022)
+The functions in this package follow the approach detailed in Wilson (2022) for the Bayesian design and analysis of two-arm cluster randomised trials using assurance.

 # Installation